MateuszJanda/sloper/README.md

 # sloper 0.9.0
 The main goal of this project (sloper.py) was to interpolate ASCII figure surface shape (normal vectors to the surface).
-In addition it also contains simple physic engine (ascii_engine.py), that make use of this surface data to simulate hail (multi rigid bodies).
-Engine precalculate all simulation steps before running animation.
+In addition it also contains simple physic engine (ascii_engine.py), that make use of surface data to simulate hail (multi rigid bodies).
+All steps are precalculate before running animation.
 It use Euler method for integration and "Speculative Contacts" for collision detection.

 ## ascii_engine.py (demos)